balena-io/docs/pages/learn/manage/actions.md

 ### Deactivate Device

-This setting will [deactivate the device][inactive-devices] and charge a one-time deactivation fee (equivalent to the cost of a single undiscounted device-month).
+This setting will [deactivate the device][inactive-devices] and charge a one-time deactivation fee (equivalent to the cost of a single undiscounted device-month) that is not covered by your plan's allowance.
 To deactivate, the device must be offline and be attached to a valid billing account.

 Once the device is deactivated, the device won't be counted towards your device total.
 It will remain inactive until it comes back online.